Gym Based, Multi-Modal Endurance for Mountain & Tactical Athletes

 By Rob Shaul

-In February 2017 we experimented with gym-based, multi-modal endurance programming with our Wyoming lab rats (myself included).
+We started to experiment with gym-based, multi-modal endurance programming with our Wyoming lab rats (myself included).
 In the process, we revisited some of our old theory and training session design.

 In brief, gym-based, multi-modal endurance sessions are extended (45+ minute) constant movement efforts which can include dumbbell/barbell exercises, sandbag exercises, box jumps, step ups, short sprints, sled pushes, etc. Think a work capacity event, but much longer, and at a lower intensity.